 Faculty Research Programs

-The Department has specific research strengths in Molecular/Cell Biology, Molecular Neurobiology, Developmental Biology, Epidemiology of Infectious Diseases, Plant Insect Interactions, Conservation Biology, and Evolutionary Ecology and Morphology of Animals.
+The Department has specific research strengths in Molecular/Cell Biology, Molecular Neurobiology, Developmental Biology, Invertebrate Population Genetics, Plant Insect Interactions, Conservation Biology, and Evolutionary Ecology and Morphology of Animals.
 The research themes below are listed from most molecular to most behavioral.
 Because of the interdisciplinary nature of biology, several faculty are listed under multiple themes.

 Research within this theme answers questions about the biochemical and genetic underpinnings of cell physiology.
-Using DNA technology, several faculty focus their research goals on the regulation of gene function by chromatin in eukaryotes, the cellular basis of pathogenicity in the mosquito-borne LaCross Virus, the molecular genetics of development in C. elegans, and the structure and regulation of cell signaling proteins.
+Using DNA technology, several faculty focus their research goals on the regulation of gene function by chromatin in eukaryotes, the cellular basis of pathogenicity in the mosquito-borne LaCross Virus, the molecular genetics of development in C. elegans, and microbial-host interactions.

 Research in this theme is complementary to the College-wide interdisciplinary program in neuroscience.
-Research questions include mapping the structure and function of the neurosteroid binding site on the GABA A receptor, understanding the mechanism of action of kava in the central nervous system, and the function of nuclear receptors in the transcriptional regulation of neuron development.
+Research questions include the function of nuclear receptors in the transcriptional regulation of neuron development and neuronal signaling pathways.